The Principal and the Pauper

-"The Principal and the Pauper" is the second episode of the ninth season of the American animated television series The Simpsons.
-It first aired on the Fox network in the United States on September 28, 1997.
+"The Principal and the Pauper" is the second episode of the ninth season of the American animated television series The Simpsons and the 180th episode overall.
+It first aired on Fox in the United States on September 28, 1997.
 In the episode, Seymour Skinner begins to celebrate his twentieth anniversary as principal of Springfield Elementary School, when a man arrives claiming that Skinner has assumed his identity.
 Principal Skinner admits that his real name is Armin Tamzarian, and that he had thought the true Seymour Skinner, a friend from the Army, had died in the Vietnam War.
 Armin leaves Springfield, but is later persuaded to return as principal.

 "The Principal and the Pauper" was written by Ken Keeler and directed by Steven Dean Moore.
 It guest-starred Martin Sheen as the real Seymour Skinner.
 Although it aired during the show's ninth season, it was a holdover from season eight.